 A recent study by Deloitte University Press shows that almost 80% of executives worldwide rate employee experience as important or very important.

 In addition, workers with high employee experience have 28% higher productivity, 37% lower turnover, 142% higher employer Net Promoter Score, 46% stronger organizational commitment and 59% higher job satisfaction.

-So let’s take a look into our 13 tips for improving EX in the workplace:
+So let’s take a look into our 13 tips for improving employee motivation and EX in the workplace:

 1. Treat Your Employees First

 Days when we could satisfy our employees with a paycheck are over!

 Employees are now looking for meaning in their work, a supportive, collaborative environment, and an employer that knows how to adapt to their lifestyle.

 As a result, we need to be aware of our employees’ journey through their whole life-cycle.

 2. Align Employees with Your Purpose and Mission

 Employee alignment with the company’s purpose, mission, vision, and strategy has a direct influence on employee experience, engagement, and productivity.